 Atmospheric Fate: Elemental/inorganic manganese compounds may exist in air as suspended particulates from industrial emissions or soil erosion.
 Manganese-containing particles are mainly removed from the atmosphere by gravitational settling - large particles tend to fall out faster than small particles.
 The half-life of airborne particles is usually on the order of days, depending on the size of the particle and atmospheric conditions.
 Some removal by washout mechanisms such as rain may also occur, although it is of minor significance in comparison to dry deposition.
 Terrestrial Fate: Manganese in soil can migrate as particulate matter to air or water and soluble manganese compounds can be leached from the soil.
 High soil pH reduces manganese availability while low soil pH will increase availability, even to the point of toxicity.
-Soils high in organic matter to tie up to manganese such that high organic matter soils can be manganese deficient.
-Fertilization with materials containing chlorine, nitrate, and/or sulfate, can also enhance manganese uptake, (termed the anion effect).
-Adsorption of soluble manganese to soil/sediments increases as positive ions increase, (cation), and organic matter increases.
+Soils high in organic matter \oint tie up \oint manganese such that high organic matter soils can be manganese to soil/sediments increases as positive ions increase, (cation), and organic matter increases.
 In some cases, adsorption of manganese to soils may not be a readily reversible process.
-At low concentrations manganese may be fixed by clays and will not be released into solution readily.
+At low concentrations, manganese may be fixed by clays and will not be released into solution readily.
 Bacteria and microflora can increase the mobility of manganese.

 Aquatic Fate: Most manganese salts, with the exception of phosphates, carbonates, and oxides, are soluble in water.
 Solubility is controlled by the precipitation of insoluble forms, (species).
 In most oxygenated waters, the most common form is insoluble manganese oxide.
-Manganese chloride is the dominant form at pH 4-7, but may oxidize at pH>8 or 9
+Manganese chloride is the dominant form at pH 4-7, but may oxidize at pH>8 or 9.